 Lyle Campbell and Russell Barlow

-7. Are the sounds of language influenced by climate, environment and biology?
+7. Are the sounds of languages influenced by climate, environment and biology?

 Dan Dediu and Scott R. Moisik